hanufa10/CuddleCare-ChildCare-Booking-System/docs/Design.md

 - **Children Table**: Stores children’s profiles linked to parents/guardians.
 - **Bookings Table**: Stores booking details, status, and timestamps.
 - **Notifications Table**: Stores notifications for tracking and history.
+- **Providers**: Stores providers informations, services they give, and their approval status
+- **Activities**: Stores activities that the children may do in a given day
+- **Payments**: Stores information about payments whether it is paid, or pending or failed.

 ---